Florentine Codex: History of the manuscript

 In 1575 the Council of the Indies suggested to the Spanish Crown to educate the Indigenous peoples in Spanish instead of using the Indigenous languages.
 For this reason, the Spanish authorities required Fray Sahagún to hand over all of his documents about the Aztec culture and the results of his research in order to get further details about this matter.
 In the meantime, the Bishop of Sigüenza, Diego de Espinosa, who was also the Inquisitor General and President of the Royal Council of Castile, instructed the cleric Luis Sánchez to report about the situation of the native Americans.
 The concerning findings of this report triggered a visit by Juan de Ovando to the Council of the Indies because it demonstrated a total ignorance of the Spanish authorities about the native cultures and, in Ovando's opinion, was not possible to make correct decisions without reliable information.
-As a consequence, the Council of the Indies ordered to the Viceroyalty of Peru in 1568 that they needed to include ethnographic and geographic information regarding any new discovery within their limits.
+As a consequence, the Council of the Indies ordered the Viceroyalty of Peru in 1568 to include ethnographic and geographic information regarding any new discovery within their limits.
 A similar disposition was given to the Vice-Royalty of New Spain in 1569, specifying that 37 chapters were to be reported; in 1570, the extent of the report was modified to required information for 200 chapters.
 That same year, Phillip II of Spain created a new position as "Cosmógrafo y Cronista Mayor de Indias" to collect and organize this information.
 He appointed Don Juan López de Velasco, so that he could write "La Historia General de las Indias".
 His primary focus was a compilation about the history of the Indies.

 King Phillip II of Spain concluded that was not beneficial for the Spanish colonies in America and, hence, it never took place.
 That is the reason why the missionaries, including Fray Bernardino de Sahagún continued their missionary work and Fray Bernardino de Sahagun was able to make two more copies of his Historia general.
 The three bound volumes of the Florentine Codex are found in the Biblioteca Medicea-Laurenziana, Palat.
 218-220 in Florence, Italy, with the title Florentine Codex chosen by its English translators, Americans Arthur J.O.
 Anderson and Charles Dibble, following in the tradition of nineteenth-century Mexican scholars Francisco del Paso y Troncoso and Joaquín García Icazbalceta.